patrickpr/trapdirector/docs/50-api-functions.md

 Add the function parameters in the plugin->functions array :

 -  $functions[name]['function'] : Name of the function to be called in this class
--  $functions[name]['params'] : Description of input parameters of function.
+-  $functions[name]['params'] : Description of input parameters of the function.
 -  $functions[name]['description'] : Description.
 Can be multiline.

-Create in the plugin class a new function :
+Create a new function in the plugin class :

 `public function functionName(array $params) : bool`

 where

 - functionName = $functions[name]['function']
 - $params = params passed by rule.
-The function MUST check params and throw exception on error.
+The function MUST check params and throw an exception on error.
-- return an evaluation as boolean
+- return an evaluation as a boolean

 Example with inNetwork function
 -------------------------------